Defining Good Safety Culture in Aviation SMS

 - Performing safety assurance operations once or twice per year; and

-- Stay in regular communication with safety managers who are stewards for the safety program.
+- Stay in regular communication with safety managers who are stewards of the safety program.

 No employee likes to feel that changes are simply happening to them, without their awareness or knowledge.
 Communicating change management involves: